TheAihopGG/Pepe-Manager-Client/README.md

 # Pepe manager client

-Pepe manager is like an apt, pacman.
+Pepe manager is a program for working with packages.
 You can download packages, remove packages, ect.
-This project was created to practice python and requests.
-The program use [pepe manager api](https://github.com/TheAihopGG/pepe_manager_api) to work.
+This project has created to practice python and requests.
+The program uses [pepe manager API](https://github.com/TheAihopGG/pepe_manager_api) to work.

 # Setup

-## Linux
+## 🐧 Linux

 (soon)

-## Windows
+## 🪟 Windows

+(soon)

+# Commands

 (soon)